DuckySoLucky/hypixel-discord-chat-bridge/README.md

 The requirements option is an object containing various requirements for joining the guild, including `bedwarsStars`, `bedwarsStarsWithFKDR`, `bedwarsFKDR`, `skywarsStars`, `skywarsStarsWithKDR`, `skywarsKDR`, `duelsWins`, `duelsWinsWithWLR`, `duelsWLR`, `senitherWeight`, `lilyWeight`, and `skyblockLevel`.
 By default, all of these requirements are set to 0.

 ### skyblockEventsNotifications

+The bot also has a feature called event notifier.
+It lets you send messages in the guild chat before an event starts.
+By default, all events are turned on.

 The `skyblockEventsNotifications` object contains the settings related to Skyblock events notifications.